Discovering the Panasonic JR-200U

 Bits 0–2 of the color table define the fg color of the respective character position, and bits 3–5 the bg color.
 Bit 6 selects the charset base address, and bit 7 switches the character position in question to lowres mode, where a 8×8 pixel region is split into four 4×4 blocks, effectively yielding a 64×48 resolution where each pixel can be set individually.
 The upper half gets its colors from the character position table, and the other half from the color table.
 When bit 6 is zero, the character bitmaps are read from $D000.
 Value 1 sets the base address to $C000, which is rather inconvenient, since it overlaps with the character positions and colormap, except at two locations: $C000–$C0FF and $C400–$C4FF.
 Thus, characters 0–31 and 128–159 can be relocated without overlaps, yielding 320 different possible characters (256+32+32).

 Another, more robust solution would require a minimal hardware mod involving a piece of wire that connects the VSYNC signal to for example the user interrupt or just some pin of the printer/expansion port.
 So far I haven’t tried that, as the software method works well enough on a PAL machine at least.
-The accuracy of the software VBI could probably still be improved, too, by drifting it towards the correct position.

 The graphical capabilities of the Spectrum computers aren’t that far from the Panasonic and there are truckloads of great pictures available, so I wrote a little converter in Processing to turn 256×192 images into something you can display on the JR-200.
 This directory contains some converted images — apologies if your hard work was ruined in the process 320 blocks aren’t usually enough to reproduce the original exactly.
 Run them like this: